Virender Sehwag, Aarti Ahlawat separate after 20 Years of marriage; sources say couple living apart; divorce soon

 Virender Sehwag and Aarti Ahlawat separate after 20 years of marriage; sources reveal they've been living apart and divorce is likely on the cards.

 Indian cricket legend Virender Sehwag and his wife, Aarti Ahlawat, are reportedly separating after 20 years of marriage.
 The couple, who tied the knot in 2004, appear to have unfollowed each other on Instagram, sparking speculation about their relationship status.
-Sources close to the family suggest that the two have been living separately for several months, and that divorce is likely on the cards.
+Sources suggest that the two have been living separately for several months, and that divorce is likely on the cards.

 Virender, known for his explosive batting style, and Aarti have two sons together—Aryavir, born in 2007, and Vedant, born in 2010.
 Despite their long-standing partnership, recent developments hint at growing distance.
 Fans noticed that during the Diwali celebrations, Virender shared photos with his sons and his mother on social media but omitted any mention or pictures of Aarti.
 This silence only added fuel to the rumours of an impending separation.